“We never take ‘no’ for an answer.”

 For analysts covering the Chinese financial services market, Ping An is clearly seen as a leader in the space.
-They have been in the insurance business for 30 years, employ over 1.8 million people, and manage over $1 trillion in assets.
+They have been in the insurance business for almost 30 years now.
+They have employed over 1.8 million people, and in addition to that they manage over $1 trillion in assets.

-What started as a pure play insurance business has now diversified its offerings into every aspect of the financial services industry.
+What started as a pure-play insurance business has now diversified its offerings into every aspect of the financial services industry.
 The company realizes the true potential of digital and is a force to reckon with in the space by innovating and inventing cutting-edge products across verticals in the last decade.
-The firm has been investing 1 percent of its revenue every year in technology R&D and in 2018 alone, the firm spent close to $1.5 billion building technology-enabled solutions.
+The firm has been investing 1 percent of its revenue every year in technology R&D. Also in 2018 alone, the firm spent close to $1.5 billion building technology-enabled solutions.

-In the last decade, Ping An has incubated 11 new tech businesses covering financial services, auto and healthcare to name a few.
+In the last decade, Ping An has incubated 11 new tech businesses covering financial services, auto and healthcare.
 Four of these companies have gone on to become unicorns by the end of 2019.

 AI and Ping An

 Ping An is one of the only few companies in the world with the breadth and depth of businesses where you can actually train algorithms from the massive amount of real-time offline/online data in order to get this working.

 The Result: 2018 saw Ping An receive 11 million car accident claims to which they settled a staggering 98.7% of them within a day.
 Furthermore, 60 percent of these were self-service claims.
 All you need to do is take a picture of your car.
 Then within a few hours, your claim is automatically settled and disbursed to your account.

 The firm achieved this by leveraging the power of AI.
 It studied claims of the last two decades, looked at where hot spots are, where have accidents usually occurred, and trained its algorithms to recognize 60,000 different car models and 25 million different parts.
 They learned from the best adjusters and looked at the logic in which they identify fraud.